-Can a white room really be cozy, you ask?
+Can a white room really be warm and cozy, you ask?
 Short answer, absolutely.
-Longer answer coming your way- sharing 8 ways to warm up a white room.
+A longer answer coming your way- sharing 8 ways to warm up a white room.

 Ha!
 Little did he know that the whole white interior thing was about to blow up, I just happened to be a bit ahead of the trend in our area.